ArthurSrz/portfolio/src/site/notes/prototypes/Data Position Studio.md

 #### What general concepts behind the Data Position ?

-A data position is simply two interrelated things :
+A data position is simply three interrelated things :
 1. one colorizer
 2. one gatherizer
 3. one dispenser